 In modern democracies, people who say that they want more freedom are usually claiming that they want more rights over other people.
 An example I like is whether people should have the freedom to shoot bullets up into the air.
 It does feel very free to shoot bullets randomly into the air (as you can see in the videos) and it has been a common freedom around the world.
 But I think my right to be free of the risk of dying from falling lead should take precedence over other peoples’ freedom to shoot lead into the air.
-In Chicago, my neighbors used to shoot guns into the air to celebrate special occasions and my landlord had a box with a collection of bullets that he had found on the flat roof of my building.
+In Chicago, my neighbors used to shoot guns into the air to celebrate special occasions and my landlord had a collection of bullets that he had found on the flat roof of my building.
 New Year’s Eve is a traditional time for shooting in the air and one morning on New Year’s Day as I stepped out on the sidewalk in front of my apartment I found a bullet with an armor-piercing jacket that had fallen out of the air and smashed down on my sidewalk the night before.

 I happen to be in Lebanon at the moment, so I’ll post a couple entertaining videos about the Arab tradition of celebratory gunfire from an interesting Lebanese blog, Blogbaladi.